stella3d/job-system-cookbook/README.md

 ## Job System Details

-You can use the job system in the [2018.1 beta](https://unity3d.com/unity/beta) right now.
+You can use the job system in Unity [2018.x](https://unity3d.com/get-unity/update) right now.
-Examples written here are written & tested on the latest beta version, starting with beta 4.
+I recommend 2018.2 for these examples now.

 For a detailed look into how the C# job system works, please watch the [Unite Austin presentation](https://www.youtube.com/watch?v=AXUvnk7Jws4) if you haven't seen it.
+There is also a [Q & A from Unite Berlin in 2018](https://www.youtube.com/watch?v=swCpyJy4FEs)

 ## Examples